chameleon-lizard/Connect-to-phone/README.md

 # Usage

 After cloning the repo, enable wireless debugging on your Android smartphone and replace sample mac address in the script with the mac address of your device.
+Also, you need to pair your PC with your smartphone via `adb pair`.

 After that, run it with: